dictu-lang/Dictu/docs/docs/standard-lib/buffer.md

 ### Buffer.writeString(Number, String) -> Result\<Nil>

-Sets a string into buffer given the starting index, if the string doesn't fit in the buffer a error is returned.
+Sets a string into buffer given the starting index.
+If the string doesn't fit in the buffer an error is returned.
 ```cs
 const buffer = Buffer.new(6).unwrap();
 buffer.writeString(0, "Dictu!");